toarukagakunoSirius/ModelLoader/README.md

 ├── Src                     # Contains source files (.cpp) ├── Static_Library          # Static library files build (.a)
 ├── Test_Programs           # Cmake files for different test applications
-│   ├── Cell_Test           # Tests basic functionality for the cell class
+│   ├── Cell_Test           # Tests volume and centre calculation functions for the cell class │   ├── Cell_Test           # Tests basic functionality for the cell class
 │   ├── LoadModel_Test      # Loads a file and outputs the number of cells/vertices
 │   ├── Material_Test       # Basic functionality for the material class